What You'll Learn:

 Looking at AST or ALT alone can be misleading.
 Someone with AST of 60 and ALT of 80 has a ratio of 0.75, pointing toward metabolic causes.
 Someone else with AST of 60 and ALT of 25 has a ratio of 2.4, pointing toward alcohol-related stress, despite having the same AST value.

 The ratio also helps track whether liver stress is improving or progressing.
 A ratio moving from 1.5 toward 0.8 over several months suggests recovery.
-A ratio moving from 0.9 toward 1.5 warrants closer attention.
+A ratio moving from 0.9 toward 1.5 warrants intervention to address liver stress.

 GGT (gamma-glutamyl transferase) adds another layer to ratio interpretation.
 According to research on alcoholic liver disease diagnosis, combining the AST:ALT ratio with GGT levels creates a more complete picture of liver health.